A Guide to Neuro Physical Therapy

 - Muscles of the head that allow us to express ourselves, speak, chew, blink, etc.

 In short, the brain and surrounding features are an incredibly complex and important system.
-And when something goes wrong, whether it's due to an injury or a disease, the effects can be devastating.
+And when something goes wrong, whether it's due to a neurological injury or a disease, the effects can be devastating.

-A focal neurological deficit is a problem with how one or more specific parts of the brain are working.
-This can be caused by damage to the brain, such as from a stroke or head injury, or it can be the result of a disease like Alzheimer's or Parkinson's.
+A focal neurological deficit refers to a problem with how one or more specific parts of the brain are working.
+These deficits are most often visible on imaging results such as magnetic resonance imaging (MRI) and computed tomography (CT scan).
+This can be caused by damage to the brain, such as from a stroke or head injury, or it can be the result of a neurologic disease like Alzheimer's or Parkinson's.
 These deficits can cause a wide range of symptoms, depending on which part of the brain is affected, but they are relatively predictable based on which tissues are affected.

 - Problems with balance and coordination